mongodb/mongo/docs/building.md

   * lang/gcc
   * lang/python

-Optional Components if you want to use system libraries instead of the libraries included with MongoDB
+Optional Components if you want to use system libraries instead of the libraries included with BongoDB

   * archivers/snappy
   * lang/v8